cloudify-cosmo/docs.getcloudify.org/content/about/what-is-cloudify.md

 ### <span style="color:#0077fc">Pluggability</span>

 Pluggability is one of the core, unique features of {{< param product_name >}}.
 It provides reusable components abstraction for the system.  <br>
-  You can model anything that you want in a descriptive language, for example IaaS, clouds, configuration management tools, SDN components, NFV components, and so on.  <br>
+  You can model anything that you want in descriptive language, for example, IaaS, clouds, configuration management tools, SDN components, NFV components, and so on.  <br>
   {{< param product_name >}} includes a number of [officially supported out-of-the-box plugins]({{< relref "/working_with/official_plugins/" >}}), but you can also build your own.<br>

 ### <span style="color:#0077fc">Spire</span>

-{{< param cfy_spire_name >}} was designed to handle large scale deployment such as multi-site and Edge use cases. {{< param cfy_spire_name >}} is built as a ‘manager of the manager’ architecture where each manager acts as an autonomous unit of scale that controls a subset of the overall resources.  {{< param cfy_spire_name >}} provides single-point access to manage all managers as well as maintain their daily operations such as upgrading , healing and scaling.
+{{< param cfy_spire_name >}} was designed to handle large-scale deployment such as multi-site and Edge use cases. {{< param cfy_spire_name >}} is built as a ‘manager of the manager’ architecture where each manager acts as an autonomous unit of scale that controls a subset of the overall resources.  {{< param cfy_spire_name >}} provides single-point access to manage all managers as well as maintain their daily operations such as upgrading, healing, and scaling.